kwaledesign/Coding-Standards/css.md

   the elements context, maintain control of the cascade, and avoid location-dependant selectors [[2]](README.md#works-cited).

-#### Submodule
+#### Sub-Component

-Submodule
-: a variant of a module that inherits all the styles of its parent, but differs in skin, layout, positioning, etc. By creating a subcomponent within an existing module, modularity is maintained by avoiding location dependant styles [[1]](README.md#works-cited).
+a variant of a component that inherits all the styles of its parent, but differs in skin, layout, positioning, etc. By creating a subcomponent within an existing module, modularity is maintained by avoiding location dependant styles [[1]](README.md#works-cited).